syncfusion-content/uwp-docs/uwp/Charts/Axis.md

 When [`RangePadding`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding) for [`DateTimeAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) is set to [`Round`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeRangePadding.html), the range of the chart axis is rounded off to the nearest possible DateTime value, as shown in the following screenshot.

 ![DateTimeAxis range padding support in UWP Chart](Axis_images/Axis_img17.jpg)

+When [`RangePadding`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding) for [`DateTimeAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) is set to [`RoundStart`], the range of the chart axis is rounded in the start off to the nearest possible DateTime value, as shown in the following screenshot.

+![DateTimeAxis range padding support in UWP Chart]

+When [`RangePadding`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding) for [`DateTimeAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) is set to [`RoundEnd`], the range of the chart axis is rounded in the end off to the nearest possible DateTime value, as shown in the following screenshot.

+![DateTimeAxis range padding support in UWP Chart]

+When [`RangePadding`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding) for [`DateTimeAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) is set to [`PrependInterval`], the DateTime interval of the axis is added in the start as padding, as shown in the following screenshot.

+![DateTimeAxis range padding support in UWP Chart]

+When [`RangePadding`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html#Syncfusion_UI_Xaml_Charts_DateTimeAxis_RangePadding) for [`DateTimeAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.DateTimeAxis.html) is set to [`AppendInterval`], the DateTime interval of the axis is added in the end as padding, as shown in the following screenshot.

+![DateTimeAxis range padding support in UWP Chart]

 ### Applying padding to the axis